cathzzr2/Portfolio/README.md

 - **Interest**: Excited about software engineer roles; experienced in backend and iOS development.

 ## Project Overview
-This project showcase 3 creative projects: Lion Dining, pawprint.ai, and GoKV.
+This repo showcases 3 creative projects: Lion Dining, pawprint.ai, and GoKV.

 ### Pawprint.ai 🐾
 Pawprint.ai is a heartfelt virtual pet memorial service that helps pet owners preserve and cherish the memories of their beloved companions.
 It offers an easy-to-use platform where users can enhance old photos of their pets and engage in interactive chats, keeping their pets’ memories alive in a meaningful way.